espocrm/documentation/docs/administration/fields.md

 Parameters:

 * Max-length – a max acceptable length of text;
-* Trim – to trim whitespaces from text;
+* Options – a pre-defined list of values for an autocomplete;
-* Options – a pre-defined list of values for an autocomplete.
+* Pattern – a regular expression to check a field value against.

 ![Varchar](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/varchar.png)

 ## Enum

 Selectbox, only one value can be selected.

 Parameters: